nud3l/vagrant-cassandra-tornado/README.md

 * [Using OpsCenter](http://docs.datastax.com/en/opscenter/5.2/opsc/online_help/opscUsing_g.html)

 ## Setup Tornado
-Copy installation files to the machine
+Copy installation files to the machine.
+This can also be used to update the source code.
+Tornado is configured in debug and autoreload mode, which will restart the server, once you make changes to the code.
+Alternatively, you can setup an NFS share, so that you don't need to manually transfer the code.

 $ scp -r ./* vagrant@node0:/var/www